 Partial knee replacement is similar to a total knee replacement in that it is a resurfacing procedure.
 However, partial knee replacement refers to resurfacing of just one of the compartments of the knee.
 In other words, the inside, outside, or the kneecap area can be treated independently from the others.
 This option is appropriate for patients who have pain and arthritis isolated to a single portion of the knee.

 Patients must be promptly identified with isolated or early arthritis to benefit most from this procedure.
 While total knee replacement is also a reliable option in these situations, partial knee replacement has the following potential benefits:

 - faster recovery

 Total Knee Replacement on x-ray

-Studies have shown that partial knee replacement can be durable up to 15 years and beyond in the correctly chosen patient.
+Studies have shown that partial knee replacement can be durable up to 15 years (and sometimes beyond) in certain, carefully screened patients.
 In addition, if arthritis develops elsewhere in the knee, a partial knee replacement can be converted to a primary, or first-time, total knee replacement.